Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Sterile neutrino

-where we again assume only the electron is relativistic and makes relevant contribution.
-The number of collision per Hubble time increases with the temperature as $\Gamma_\alpha/H \propto \sin^{2}(2\theta)(p/T)T^{3}$.
-From this and eq.\,(\ref{eq:tempdepangle}), we can find that the sterile neutrino is mainly produced at $T \sim 100\,{\rm MeV}(p/T)^{-1/3}(\Delta m^{2}/1\,{\rm keV}^{2})^{1/6}$.
-Here let us consider the momentum distribution of the resultant sterile neutrino.
-At the sterile neutrino production, the number of production reactions per Hubble time is given by $\sin^2 (\theta_{\rm eff}) \Gamma_\alpha/H \propto \sin^{2}(\theta) (\Delta m^{2}/1\,{\rm keV}^{2})^{1/2}$ and is independent of the momentum.
-Therefore the resultant momentum distribution of the sterile neutrino is proportional to that of the active neutrino, $f_{\rm s} \propto \sin^{2}(2\theta) (\Delta m^{2})^{1/2} f_{\rm a}$\,\cite{Dodelson1994, 2001PhRvD..64b3501A}. \footnote{This estimate suffers from ignorance of QCD phase transition.
-This may suppress the estimation of the relic abundance at most by a factor of 2\,\cite{2002PhRvD..66b3526A, 2006JHEP...06..053A, 2007JHEP...01..091A}.
-In addition, the induced momentum dependence of $f_{\rm s}/f_{\rm a}$ may change at most $20\%$ in the resultant power spectrum\,\cite{2006PhRvD..73f3506A}.} Finally we obtain the relic density of the sterile neutrino,
+Now let us consider the momentum distribution of the resultant sterile neutrino.
+At sterile neutrino production, the number of production reactions per Hubble time is given by $\sin^2 (\theta_{\rm eff}) \Gamma_\alpha/H \propto \sin^{2}(\theta) (\Delta m^{2}/1\,{\rm keV}^{2})^{1/2}$ and is independent of the momentum.
+Therefore the resultant momentum distribution of the sterile neutrino is proportional to the Fermi-Dirac distribution, $f_{\rm s} \propto \sin^{2}(2\theta) (\Delta m^{2})^{1/2} f_{\rm th}$\,\cite{Dodelson1994, 2001PhRvD..64b3501A}. \footnote{ This estimate suffers from ignorance of the quark-hadron phase transition.
+This may suppress the estimate of the relic abundance at most by a factor of two\,\cite{2002PhRvD..66b3526A, 2006JHEP...06..053A, 2007JHEP...01..091A}.
+In addition, the induced momentum dependence of $f_{\rm s}/f_{\rm th}$ may change the resultant power spectrum by at most $20\%$\,\cite{2006PhRvD..73f3506A}.} Finally we obtain the relic density of the sterile neutrino,

 where we have used $\Delta m^{2} \simeq M^{2}$ for $M \gg F_{\alpha} v$.